fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

-This cheatsheet glances over some of the common syntax of [F# 3.0](http://research.microsoft.com/en-us/um/cambridge/projects/fsharp/manual/spec.html).
+This cheatsheet aims to succinctly cover the most important aspects of [F# 6.0](http://research.microsoft.com/en-us/um/cambridge/projects/fsharp/manual/spec.html).

+The Microsoft [F# Documentation](https://learn.microsoft.com/en-us/dotnet/fsharp/) is complete and authoritative and has received a lot of love in recent years; it's well worth the time investment to read.
+Only after you've got the lowdown here of course ;)

-If you have any comments, corrections, or suggested additions, please open an issue or send a pull request to [https://github.com/dungpa/fsharp-cheatsheet](https://github.com/dungpa/fsharp-cheatsheet).
+ If you have any comments, corrections, or suggested additions, please open an issue or send a pull request to [https://github.com/fsprojects/fsharp-cheatsheet](https://github.com/fsprojects/fsharp-cheatsheet).
+Questions are best addressed via the [F# slack](https://fsharp.org/guides/slack) or the [F# discord](https://discord.me/fsharp).

 Contents
 --------